sc-ventures/cloudbreak-documentation/docs/security.md

 Security groups are set up to control network traffic to the instances in the system.

 Cloudbreak uses public IP addresses when communicating with cluster nodes.
 On AWS, you can configure it to use private IPs instead.
-For instructions, refer to [Configure Communication via Private IPs on AWS](trouble-cluster.md#configure-communication-via-private-ips-on-aws).
+For instructions, refer to [Configure communication via private IPs on AWS](trouble-cluster.md#configure-communication-via-private-ips-on-aws).

 #### Cloudbreak instance security group